CarloDeNart/Perseus-Image-plug-in/docs/source/Statistical Analyses.rst

 #.
 Linear HRFs:

-Fixed parameters
+(a) Fixed parameters
  * Gamma function (3 fixed parameters to set, one free parameter)